Plan Your Visit:

 THE MARSHALL BUTTERFLY PAVILION HAS CLOSED

 The Garden will open a new seasonal butterfly exhibit in spring of 2017.
 Click here to read more about plans for the new butterfly exhibit.

 Garden admission is free the second Tuesday of every month, from 8 a.m. - 8 p.m.

 You can also visit the Garden and other Valley arts and cultural attractions using the Culture Pass.
 For more details, click the logo below.

 There are no general admission refunds due to inclement weather; however, the Garden reserves the right to close for safety during extreme weather conditions.
 If this occurs, the Garden will refund general admission fees to anyone already inside the Garden.
-Individual ticketed events have their own rain policies and those will be displayed on specific event pages.
+Ticketed special events have individual rain policies and will be displayed on each specific event page.
 Call 480 480.8188 for more information.